What is Polycystic Ovarian Syndrome?

 Evaluation and Diagnosis

 To properly diagnose this condition it’s necessary to perform a comprehensive hormonal evaluation in order to eliminate other endocrine system problems as possibilities.
 This is an essential, yet often overlooked first step.
 Too often we see women that have been labeled as having PCOS only to find that the diagnosis was incorrect and they actually have some other treatable endocrine condition.

-Comprehensive hormonal evaluation.
-This involves evaluating the levels of several hormones including FSH, LH, Androstenendione, total and free testosterone, prolactin, TSH and thyroid panel, progesterone, and estradiol.
+- Comprehensive hormonal evaluation.
+This involves evaluating the levels of several hormones including FSH, LH, Androstenedione, total and free testosterone, prolactin, TSH and thyroid panel, progesterone, and estradiol.
 In general, these tests need to be obtained in the fasting state.

-Creighton Model FertilityCare™ system tracking of menstrual cycles.
-This is essential in the diagnosis of PCOS, but even more important to monitoring the effectiveness of various treatments utilized over time.
+- Creighton Model FertilityCare™ system tracking of menstrual cycles.
+This is essential in the diagnosis of PCOS, but even more important to monitor the effectiveness of various treatments utilized over time.

-Pelvic ultrasound evaluation.
-This is also critical to the proper evaluation of POCS as it provides extremely important information about the ovaries, the uterus, and the lining of the uterus known as the endometrium.
-The exam is performed in our office by our experienced sonographer.
+- Pelvic ultrasound evaluation.
+This is also critical to the proper evaluation of PCOS as it provides extremely important information about the ovaries, the uterus, and the lining of the uterus known as the endometrium.
+The exam is performed in our office by an experienced sonographer.